-In preparing its Model, BSCCB essentially followed the "Guidelines for the construction of Organisation, Management and Control Models" issued by Confindustria on 7 March 2002, updated on 31 March 2008, most recently updated on 23 July 2014.
+In preparing its Model, BSCCB essentially followed the "Guidelines for the construction of Organisation, Management and Control Models" issued by Confindustria on 7 March 2002, updated on 31 March 2008, on 23 July 2014 and most recently updated on 25 June 2021.
 The process for preparing the Model pursuant to the said Guidelines may be summarised as follows:

-- identification of areas at risk, with a view to assessing which corporate areas/sectors are at risk of commission of the offences; - assessment of the internal audit system already implemented within the Company and identification of any areas for improvement in order to prevent the commission of the Offences; - preparation/update of the audit system in order to mitigate the risks through the implementation of specific protocols.
+- · identification of areas at risk, with a view to assessing which corporate areas/sectors are at risk of commission of the offences; - assessment of the internal audit system already implemented within the Company and identification of any areas for improvement in order to prevent the commission of the Offences; - · preparation/update of the audit system in order to mitigate the risks through the implementation of specific protocols.